My Guide sighted guiding service FAQs

 - Do household chores

 - Make trips to medical appointments or essential food shopping

 No, a My Guide partnership does not replace any kind of mobility or rehabilitation training.
 The My Guide service can be helpful alongside some of these options but most people who are blind or partially sighted would benefit from additional mobility solutions.

 Guide Dogs is growing the My Guide service across the UK, so volunteer numbers are increasing all the time.
-If a person who is blind or partially sighted requests a volunteer in an area where we don’t have any My Guides, we or an associate organisation - who can provide the service on our behalf - will work hard to recruit a suitable local volunteer or suggest an alternative local service.
+If there isn't a volunteer available in your area, we or an associate organisation - who can provide the service on our behalf - will work hard to recruit a suitable local volunteer or suggest an alternative local service.

-Volunteers tend to spend around two or more hours a week supporting a My Guide partnership, at times that are convenient for both them and the person with sight loss.
+Volunteers tend to spend around two or more hours a week supporting a My Guide partnership, at times that are convenient for you both.

 A volunteer is carefully selected to match your goals and, where possible, your interests.
-The first meeting is with a member of staff and if all parties are happy to work together then the My Guide partnership is initiated.
+The first meeting is with a member of staff and if everyone is happy to work together then the My Guide partnership is initiated.
 Regular reviews and support from a local staff member are also provided, as needed.